 Joining an Osaka cooking class is the best way to understand delicious Japanese dishes in every aspect, from the history to the steps and techniques involved in preparing them.
-And while a lesson lasts a few hours max, the skills you'll gain during these cooking classes will last a lifetime.
+And while a lesson lasts a few hours max, the skills you'll gain will last a lifetime.

 Bento boxes are one of the most creative and fun parts of Japanese home cooking.
 A good cook can turn a simple lunchbox meal into a colorful, delicious work of art.
-If you want to learn to do so yourself, then the Traditional Osaka Bento Making Class is the place to start.
+If you want to learn to do so yourself, then the popular Traditional Osaka Bento Making Class is the place to start.

 With a load of recipes like these in your arsenal, you’ll basically be a qualified home cook of classic Japanese food (and your lunchbox will be the envy of the office!).

 2. Osaka Sushi Making Class (Perfect for Beginners)

 Japanese sushi is a deceptively complex craft.
 You might think that cutting fish and putting it on rice can’t be that hard, but to do it with the best you need a range of very specialized kitchen skills, a deep knowledge of seafood, and a fantastic sense for the best combinations and preparation methods to match each piece.

 The top Michelin-starred sushi chefs train for decades to acquire these skills, but we're guessing you don’t have quite that much time dedicated to the craft.
 In that case, get yourself on this sushi crash course.

 During this cooking lesson in Osaka, you’ll learn to make properly seasoned sushi rice, test your dexterity to get the perfect cut of fish, and put the two together to make a delicious meal (followed by a Japanese tea pairing).
 Not only that, but your professional sushi chef teacher will fill you in on the history and traditions of the craft.
 Book Sushi-making Memories with a Professional Chef in Osaka.